n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

     - **Start Time**: When the node execution started
     - **Execution Time**: How long it took for the node to return the results from the moment it started executing
 - Just below the **Output** title, you'll notice another piece of information: **10 items**.
 This field displays the number of items (records) that the node request returned.
-In our case, it's expected to be 10, since this is the limit we set in step 2.
+In this example, it's expected to be 10, since this is the limit we set in step 2.
 But if you don't set a limit, it's useful to see how many records are actually returned.

 /// warning | Error in nodes